sainikhilp/Fandango_Site_Review/README.md

 -	p2: Exploring Fandango displayed scores versus true user ratings
 -	p3: Comparison of Fandango’s ratings to other sites

-Detailed analysis is available in doc file named analysis.
+Detailed analysis is available in a pdf file named analysis